auvred/coc-twoslash-queries/README.md

 `:CocInstall coc-twoslash-queries`

 > [!IMPORTANT]
-> This extension requires [`coc-tsserver`](https://github.com/neoclide/coc-tsserver) extension to be installed because it is used to retrieve type information
+> This extension requires [`coc-tsserver`](https://github.com/neoclide/coc-tsserver) extension to be installed (it is used to retrieve type information)

 ## Commands